elementary/website/docs/human-interface-guidelines.md

 The Welcome Screen consists of two sets of labels:

 * The first set explains the situation and what the Welcome Screen will help you accomplish.
-As an example, Noise's Welcome Screen explains that your music library is empty and that in order for the library view to become useful, we must add songs to it.
+As an example, Music's Welcome Screen explains that your music library is empty and that in order for the library view to become useful, we must import songs into our library.
 * The second set of labels consists of the actions that will assist a user in getting started with your app.
-To use Noise as an example again, one possible action is setting your music folder to an alternate location.
-First we name the action, "Set Music Folder".
-Then, we describe what the action does, "Find your Music folder and import its contents."
+To use Music as an example again, one possible action is setting your music folder to an alternate location.
+First we name the action, "Change Music Folder".
+Then, we describe what the action does, "Load music from a folder, a network or an external disk."

 ### Iconography {#welcome-screen-iconography}